RobertArjun/Angular2Webpack/README.md

 You call any development environment specific plugin here.
 The extract-text-webpack-plugin removes the compiled CSS from the bundle and emits is as a separate file.

+npm start - run the the project

+npm run build - change to the production mode and it will generate dist folder

+npm test - for testing